10yard/dkafe/readme.md

    **DK Last Man Standing**
 You will lose penalty points instead of lives so don't make mistakes unless you have earned enough points to survive.
 You decide when to stop playing!
    **DK Pies** and **DK Rivets**
 These hacks contains only one stage.
-The pies hack begin on level 1 - which is not available in regular DK.
-Can you reach the killscreen?
+The pies hack starts on level 1 - which is not available in regular DK.
+Can you reach a killscreen?

 ### This project does not include:
  - Roms or information on how to obtain them.